biswajitsc/jigsaw-solver/README.md

 A JPEG image can be used to generate randomly shuffled jigsaw pieces (to solve it later!) in the following manner:

 1. Enter 'chmod +x compile_GeneratePieces.sh' in the terminal to give it write access.
-2. Enter './compile_GeneratePieces.sh' to compile the jigsaw generating code.
+2. Enter './compile_GeneratePieces.sh' in the terminal to compile the jigsaw generating code.
 This generates an executable named **generate_pieces**.
-3. Run the Command : ./generate_pieces <name of jpg image>     . ( Note : It requires the full address of the image as a Command Line Argument ).
+3. Run the Command './generate_pieces <address of jpg image file>'.

-Note : After running the command, it would ask for the "length of each jigsaw block" to be cut into.
-Then squares of that length would be cut out from the image, shuffled and will be saved into folder generated_pieces/  named as {1.jpg ..
-N.jpg} ,And the remaining part of the Initial image left out will be cropped.
+4. After running the command, enter the side the side length of the square pieces into which the image will be dissected into.
+Square images of the entered size would be generated, shuffled and will be saved in the folder 'generated_pieces' as '1.jpg', '2.jpg' and so on.

+The solver assumes that the scrambled images can be arranged into a square grid to generate the solved image.
+Hence the jigsaw generator crops out a maximum possible square from the entered image so as to make it possible to generate jigsaw pieces of the proper format.

 JIGSAW SOLVER
 ==============